open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 All functionality in the source code MUST have automated tests. |  | 96% [codecoverage](https://codecov.io/gh/open-zaak/open-zaak), small amount of admin UI code not tested
 Contributions MUST pass all automated tests before they are admitted into the codebase. | yes | github checks The codebase MUST have guidelines explaining how to structure contributions. | yes | [CONTRIBUTING](https://github.com/open-zaak/open-zaak/blob/main/CONTRIBUTING.md)
-The codebase MUST have active contributors. | yes | [pulse](https://github.com/open-zaak/open-zaak/pulse) The codebase guidelines SHOULD state that each contribution should focus on a single issue. |  | single PR to solve a single issue could be clearer in guidelines
+The codebase MUST have active contributors who can review contributions. | yes | [pulse](https://github.com/open-zaak/open-zaak/pulse)
+The codebase guidelines SHOULD state that each contribution should focus on a single issue. |  | single PR to solve a single issue could be clearer in guidelines
 Source code test and documentation coverage SHOULD be monitored. | yes |
 Testing policy and documentation for consistency with the source and vice versa is OPTIONAL. | yes |
 Testing policy and documentation for style and broken links is OPTIONAL. | yes | [docs tests](https://github.com/open-zaak/open-zaak/blob/main/docs/check_sphinx.py), flake8/isort/black
+Testing the code by using examples in the documentation is OPTIONAL. |  |

 ## [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html)